Spawnova/ShinsGameClass/README.md

 ## Notes

-* **Only for AHK V1.1, V2 is not supported.**
+* **AHK V2 is now supported!**
 *
-* I've only tested on my end and can confirm it works for me using 32/64 bit AHK_L (AHK V1.1) on Windows 10.
+* I've only tested on my end and can confirm it works for me using 32/64 bit AHK_L (AHK V1.1) and AHK V2 on Windows 10.
 * If it doesn't work for you let me know, I may be able to help, or maybe not, just depends.

 ### Donations